Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: dS quantum mechanics and cosmological repulsion

-and the normalization condition is $(\psi_K,\psi_{K'})=\delta(K-K')$.
-The spectrum of the operator $H_{nr}$ formally belongs to the interval $(-\infty,\infty)$ but this is a consequence of the nonrelativistic approximation and the fact that the square root for the mass operator was calculated in first order in $1/R$.
-However, the spectrum of $H_{nr}$ for sure has negative values and therefore the spectrum of the mass operator has values less than $m_1+m_2$.

-Suppose that $\psi(q)$ is a wave function of some state.
-As follows from Eq. (\ref{74B}), the probability to have the value of the energy $K$ in this state is defined by the coefficient $c(K)$ such that

-If $\psi(q)$ does not depend on $R$ and $R$ is very large then $c(K)$ will practically be different from zero only if the integrand in Eq. (\ref{75B}) has a stationary point $q_0$, which is defined by the condition $K=q_0^2/2m_{12}$.
-Therefore, for negative $K$, when the stationary point is absent, the value of $c(K)$ will be exponentially small.

-This result confirms that, as one might expect from Eq. (\ref{NR}), the dS antigravity is not important for local physics when $r\ll R$.
+As follows from Eq. (\ref{II70}), the dS antigravity is not important for local physics when $r\ll R$.
 At the same time, at cosmological distances the dS antigravity is much stronger than any other interaction (gravitational, electromagnetic {\it etc.}).
-Since the spectrum of the energy operator is defined by its behavior at large distances, this means that in dS theory there are no bound states.
-This does not mean that the theory is unphysical since stationary bound states in standard theory become semistationary with a very large lifetime if $R$ is large.
-For example, as shown in Eqs.
-(14) and (19) of Ref. \cite{Volovik}, a semiclassical calculation of the probability of the decay of the two-body composite system gives that the probability equals $w=exp(-\pi\epsilon/H)$ where $\epsilon$ is the binding energy and $H$ is the Hubble constant.
-If we replace $H$ by $1/R$ and assume that $R=10^{26}m$ then for the probability of the decay of the ground state of the hydrogen atom we get that $w$ is of order $exp(-10^{35})$ {\it i.e.}, an extremely small value.
-This result is in agreement with our remark after Eq. (\ref{75B}).

-In Ref. \cite{lev1a} we discussed the following question.
-In standard quantum mechanics the free Hamiltonian $H_0$ and the full Hamiltonian $H$ are not always unitarily equivalent since in the presence of bound states they have different spectra.
-However, in dS theory there are no bound states, the free and full Hamiltonians have the same spectra and therefore they are unitarily equivalent.
-Hence one can work in the formalism when interaction is introduced not by adding an interaction operator to the free Hamiltonian but by a unitary transformation of this operator.

-Although the example of the dS antigravity is extremely simple, we can draw the following very important conclusions.

-In our approach the phenomenon of the cosmological acceleration has an extremely simple explanation in the framework of dS quantum mechanics for a system of two free bodies.
-There is no need to involve dS space and Riemannian geometry since the fact that $\Lambda\neq 0$ should be treated not such that the spacetime background has a curvature (since the notion of the spacetime background is meaningless) but as an indication that the symmetry algebra is the dS algebra rather than the Poincare or AdS algebras. {\it Therefore for explaining the fact that $\Lambda\neq 0$ there is no need to involve dark energy or other quantum fields.}
+One can consider the quantum two-body problem with the Hamiltonian given by Eq. (\ref{II70}).
+Then it is obvious that the spectrum of the operator $H_{nr}$ is purely continuous and belongs to the interval $(-\infty,\infty)$ (see also Refs. \cite{lev1a,jpa1} for details).
+This does not mean that the theory is unphysical since stationary bound states in standard theory become quasistationary with a very large lifetime if $R$ is large.